opensearch-project/documentation-website/_security/access-control/users-roles.md

 ## Sample roles

-The following examples show how you might set up a read-only and a bulk access role.
+The following examples show how you might set up a read-only role and a bulk access role.

 ### Set up a read-only user in OpenSearch Dashboards